aragon/protocol/docs/6-external-interface/6-payments-book.md

 - **Inputs:** None
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Governor share:** Permyriad of collected fees that will be allocated to the governor of the Protocol (‱ - 1/10,000)
+    - **Governor share:** Permyriad of collected payments that will be allocated to the governor of the Protocol (‱ - 1/10,000)

 #### 6.6.2.3.
 Current period ID